mjordan/islandora_whole_object/README.md

 ![overview](docs/overview.png)

+## Configuration

+The only configuration option provided is what representations you want to include in the 'overview'.
+By default 'table', 'media', 'fedora', and 'solr' are enabled.
+If you want to change what is included, visit `admin/config/islandora_whole_object/settings`.

 ## Other representations

 To get a sense of the different ways we might represent the linked data properties of an Islandora object, you can use a simple way to see different represtations of that data.
 Appending the following to the end of `/node/1/whole_islandora_object` (e.g., `/node/1/whole_islandora_object/table`) will result in different outputs: